 I have been using a fold up toiletry bag (the exact one above is my current one) for over 10 years.
 When I get home I don’t unpack it, I just hang it up in my bathroom and continue using it as my normal toiletry storage, so I am always ready to go.

 Fold up toiletry bags will help you keep everything tidy and easy to find, plus if you are staying in a hostel, it’ll save you from placing the bag on what may be a dirty or wet surface (nobody likes that).

-It can double up as a first aid kit (thanks to the many compartments it has) and because every item has its own dedicated compartment, I always know what needs to be replenished.
+This kind of bag can also double up as a first aid kit (thanks to the many compartments it has) and because every item has its own dedicated compartment, I always know what needs to be replenished.

 We like this cute dusty pink one that packs square.